-- 38. Require an active transportation connection from Sandpiper Greenway to Sherwood Drive and the Strathcona County Community Centre through private sites to ensure connectivity. - Require additional active transportation connections from Sherwood Drive to Granada Boulevard through private sites to ensure connectivity. - 40.
-Require a grid street pattern with short block lengths for internal private streets to ensure direct pedestrian and vehicular connections. - 41.
-Require active transportation connections at regular intervals from streets to the interior of sites to ensure connectivity. - 42.
-Encourage an on-street, at grade transit transfer facility be located near the Main Street Policy Area to promote efficient and accessible transit. - 43.
-Require that major pedestrian frontage zones provide separate facilities for cyclists within the pedestrian through zone to ensure conflict reduction.
+- 38. Require an active transportation infrastructure connection from Sandpiper Greenway to Sherwood Drive and the Strathcona County Community Centre through private sites to ensure connectivity. - 39.
+Require additional active transportation infrastructure connections from Sherwood Drive to Granada Boulevard through private sites to ensure connectivity. - 40.
+Require frequent active transportation infrastructure connections between blocks to ensure connectivity. - 41.
+Encourage an on-street, at grade transit transfer facility be located near or within the Main Street Policy Area to promote efficient and accessible transit. - 42.
+Require that the major pedestrian frontage zone provides separate facilities for cyclists within the pedestrian through zone to ensure pedestrian and cyclist conflict is reduced.

-- 44. Require that streets abutting the major pedestrian frontage zone include a frontage zone, pedestrian through zone, furnished zone and ancillary zone in addition to vehicular through zones to ensure complete streets. - 45.
-Require that all directional intersections on public streets connect to internal private streets to ensure the integration of a grid street pattern. - 46.
-Encourage that access points from public roadways connect directly to an internal private street to promote the integration of a grid street pattern. - 47.
-Encourage that access points from public roadways which do not connect directly to an internal private street are removed to promote a pedestrian-oriented experience. - 48.
-Require the use of pedestrian infrastructure such as boulevard trees, pedestrian scaled lighting, street furniture and litter receptacles within the furnished zone of streets to ensure an active and robust public realm.
+- 43. Require that public streets abutting the major pedestrian frontage zone include a frontage zone, pedestrian through zone, furnishing zone and ancillary zone in addition to vehicular through zones to ensure the creation of a main street within the policy area. - 44.
+Require a grid street pattern with short block lengths for internal private streets to ensure direct pedestrian and vehicular connections. - 45.
+Require that intersections on public streets connect to internal private streets to ensure the integration of a grid street pattern. - 46.
+Require that vehicular accesses from public roadways connect directly to an internal private street to ensure the integration of a grid street pattern with short block lengths. - 47.
+Require the use of pedestrian infrastructure such as boulevard trees, pedestrian scaled lighting, street furniture and litter receptacles within the furnishing zone of streets to ensure an active and robust public realm.